AplaProject/apla-docs-en/source/topics/daemons.rst

 Confirmations daemon
 ====================

-Confirmatios daemon checks that all blocks from its node are present at the majority of other nodes.
+Confirmations daemon checks that all blocks from its node are present at the majority of other nodes.

 Block confirmation